-Cessna Bolt-In Fuel Sender Replacements.
+Cessna Physical Bolt-In Replacements.

 CiES fuel level senders are a physical bolt-in replacement for Cessna Aircraft fuel tank quantity.
 They are applicable to most Cessna models.
 Here you’ll find the models covered by the current FAA STC.